Blessing-Philips/Blessing-Philips/README.md

 - 👋 Hi, I’m @Blessing-Philips
-- 👀 I’m interested in a lot of things 😂 ...like coding, photoshop, graphics design
+- 👀 I’m interested in coding, photography, stock market
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning SQL and C# and working towards becoming a full-stack developer
-- 💞️ I’m looking to collaborate on...🤔🤔😊
+- 💞️ I’m looking to collaborate on open-source projects and internship placements.
 - 📫 How to reach me @Blessingphilips57@gmail.com

 <!---